John Banzhaf: Tobacco

-Much of Banzhaf's tobacco work has been done through the non-profit group Action on Smoking and Health, which he founded in 1967.
+Much of Banzhaf's tobacco work has been done through the Action on Smoking and Health, a nonprofit he founded in 1967.

 Television advertising

 In late 1966, John Banzhaf asked a local television station, WCBS-TV, to provide air time for announcements against smoking.
 The station refused, so Banzhaf filed a complaint with the Federal Communications Commission (FCC) in 1967.
 The FCC's fairness doctrine required broadcasters to provide free air time to opposing views of matters of public controversy.
 In his complaint, Banzhaf argued that tobacco advertisements were broadcasting only pro-smoking messages; he argued that, as a public service, the broadcasters should be required to show an equal number of anti-smoking messages.

 On June 2, 1967, the FCC announced its decision that its fairness doctrine applied to the request for anti-smoking announcements.
 The FCC stated that the public should hear an anti-smoking viewpoint.
 However, the FCC required only the ratio of one anti-smoking message for each four cigarette advertisements (not the one-to-one ratio suggested by Banzhaf).

-The tobacco industry appealed against this decision, but it was upheld by the United States Court of Appeals and the United States Supreme Court declined to hear the case.
+The tobacco industry appealed against this decision, but it was upheld by the United States Court of Appeals, and the United States Supreme Court declined to hear the case.
 "Various governmental and voluntary health organizations made extremely creative spots and provided them to stations."
 In response, tobacco companies offered to stop all advertising on television, if this coordinated action was granted immunity from antitrust laws; they further agreed to have warning labels on cigarette packages and advertising.
-Tobacco ads ceased to appear on television in the United States at the end of 1970 (on 1 January 1971).
+Tobacco ads ceased to appear on television in the United States at the end of 1970 (on January 1, 1971).
 Cigarette advertising shifted to print media.
 Consequently, anti-smoking announcements were no longer required to satisfy the FCC's fairness doctrine.